BAT PREPARATION – THE BASICS

 OUR COMPLIMENTARY BAT PREPARATION SERVICE

-All English Willow bat purchases from Highmark Cricket includes complimentary basic bat preparation service:
+All English Willow bat (excluding End of Line products) purchased from Highmark Cricket come with our complimentary basic bat preparation service:

 - Oiling: We apply 2 coats of oil.
 We aim to “rest” the bat 24 hours after each coat is applied.